bruvellu/cephalic-furrow/3-text/furrow.md

 *btd* transcripts are localized at the head--trunk interface.
 **g**, Lateral view of the expression at the head--trunk boundary in *Drosophila*. *slp1* stripes demarcate the outer edges of the cephalic furrow (dashed lines).
 **h**, Profile view of the gene expression in initiator cells of *Drosophila*.
 The *eve*-expressing row is abutted anteriorly and posteriorly by non-overlapping *slp1* stripes. *btd* and *eve* overlap by 1-cell row. *prd* expression is offset with *slp1*.
 Dashed lines mark the future edges of the cephalic furrow.
-**i**, Profile view of the gene expression after cephalic furrow invagination in *Drosophila*.The *eve*-expressing initiator cells are located deep into the yolk, while the *slp* head domain (sh) and stripe 3 demarcate the outer edges of the invagination.
+**i**, Profile view of the gene expression after cephalic furrow invagination in *Drosophila*.
+The *eve*-expressing initiator cells are located deep into the yolk, while the *slp* head domain (sh) and stripe 3 demarcate the outer edges of the invagination.
 **j**, Expression domains during nuclear cycles 13 and 14 in *Ceratitis*, *Anopheles*, and *Clogmia*.
 **k**, Comparison of expression patterns at the head--trunk boundary before gastrulation between species.
 The expression of *slp* and *eve* are similar across all species.
 Both *Drosophila* and *Ceratitis*, species with a cephalic furrow, show a head--trunk domain of *btd* that overlaps with *eve* stripe 1.
 In *Anopheles*, the head--trunk *btd* domain does not overlap with *eve* stripe 1, and in *Clogmia* this *btd* domain is absent.
 **l**, Schematic drawings showing the combinatorial molecular arrangement at the head--trunk boundary of *Drosophila*.